ikibalin/pycifstar/readme.md

 ## The syntax of the STAR File

-In the section shorts extracts with small changes are reproduced from "International Tables for Crystallography, Volume G, Definition and Exchange of Crystallographic Data, Edited by Sydney Hall and Brian McMahon, First edition, published for the International Union of Crystallography by Springer 2005".
-A more rigorous description of the STAR File syntax is given in ([Hall, 1991][Hall_1991] and [Hall, 1994][Hall_1994]).
+A short extract with small changes is reproduced from "International Tables for Crystallography, Volume G, Definition and Exchange of Crystallographic Data, Edited by Sydney Hall and Brian McMahon, First edition, published for the International Union of Crystallography by Springer 2005" in the section.
+A more rigorous description of the STAR File syntax is given in ([Hall 1991][Hall_1991] and [Hall 1994][Hall_1994]).

 A STAR File is a sequential file containing lines of standard ASCII characters.
 A file may be divided into any number of discrete sets of unique data items.
 Sets may be in the form of data blocks, global blocks or save frames.